 BIOGRAPHY

 As Executive Director of Bow and Bridge Society, a 501(c)3 nonprofit he founded, Dr. Hayslett supports and promotes string music through high-quality performance and learning opportunities, fostering an inclusive musical community worldwide.
 The organization is working to encourage the next generation of string players to think creatively and collaboratively by providing access to high-caliber experiences in a cooperative environment.
+He has run community strings events in the Cayman Islands, Dallas TX, Miami FL, and Murfreesboro TN.

 As a scholar, Dr. Hayslett's Theory of Prominence, published by Cambridge University Press, suggests that listeners perceive rhythm in contemporary music in similar ways to how they perceive the rhythm of language.
 His focus on temporality in and perception of contemporary music was inspired by his study and performance of Lee Hyla's music.
 He has received several research grants and has presented his research at conferences across the United States and in Austria, Norway, and Portugal.